Ocanath/dartt_bootloader/README.md

 ## Basic Hardware/Peripheral Requirements

-1. Access to nonvolatile storage (read and write) for reading and storing the primary device address, for interfaces such as FDCAN and serial which require it.
+1. Access to nonvolatile storage (read and write) for reading and storing the primary device address.

-1. Access to the interface over which DARTT will be routed
+1. Access to the interface over which DARTT will be routed, such as UART, SPI, FDCAN, etc. A Serial based flashing tool is provided in this repository.

 ## Code Architecture